Reading time: 5 min.

 Take the first step in your hair transplant journey

 Ready to restore your hair?
 The Wimpole Clinic’s team has performed more than 10,000 hair transplants to date.
-Book your free consultation to start your own hair transplant journey.
+Book your free consultation to ask the questions you really want to ask before hair transplant surgery and start your own hair restoration journey today.

 Hair Transplant After 1 Month: Photos, Results, Side Effects, Wimpole Clinic